The Complete Guide: Cognitive Behavioural Therapy (CBT) for Mental Well-Being

 • Behavioural activation, a component of CBT, helps alleviate sadness or depression by engaging in enjoyable activities.

-• CBT is accessible and affordable, with resources available in the form of self-help books, mobile , and online platforms, making it easier for individuals to take control of their thoughts, emotions, and behaviours.
+• CBT is accessible and affordable, with resources available in the form of self-help books, mobile apps, and online platforms, making it easier for individuals to take control of their thoughts, emotions, and behaviours.

 History and Origins of CBT